-In October of 2014, 4HOnline 1.0 State 4-H program online data management program opened in Indiana.
-Six years later, in October 2020, 4HOnline 2.0 was released.
-4HOnline 2.0 has promised to be more user friendly, but still a tool used to manage enrollment information, and is the way in which families can enroll in Indiana 4-H, thus being able to pay online with a credit card.
-4HOnline 2.0 program will continue to allow 4-H members and families to view their information and update contact information 24/7.
+4HOnline 2.0 is a tool used to manage enrollment information, and is the way in which families can enroll in Indiana 4-H, thus being able to pay online with a credit card.
+4HOnline 2.0 program will allow 4-H members and families to view their information and update contact information 24/7.
 If the 4-H member is planning to exhibit a project at the county fair that project MUST be entered in 4HOnline 2.0 by May 15.
-ALL LIVESTOCK ANIMAL IDs (NO POULTRY OR RABBITS) MUST BE ENTERED ON 4HONLINE 2.0 BY END OF DAY ON MAY 15.
+ALL LIVESTOCK ANIMAL IDs (excluding rabbits and poultry) MUST BE ENTERED ON 4HONLINE 2.0 BY END OF DAY MAY 15.